 ![]() |

-Just myself, my wife Jane and a curious young cat named Raleigh, in a well equipped basement workshop.
+Just myself, my wife Jane and a curious cat named Raleigh, in a well equipped basement workshop.
 After building bike frames and components, as a hobby, for 22 years, I retired from my day job in 2000.
 The new commute is 13 stairs.
-Over time Bikesmith has come to focus on short bicycle cranks and crank tools.
-Hiawatha Cyclery for conventional bikes & Calhoun Cycle for recumbents and folders. |
+Over time Bikesmith has gone from doing one-off design and fabrication to focusing on short bicycle cranks and crank tools.
+Seven Spokes Bike Shop for conventional bikes.
+Perennial Cycle (Formerly Calhoun Cycle) for recumbents, utility bikes & gear and folders. |

 |